defuse/bqp/blog-source/content/music-production-letter-to-my-past-self.md

 ### Read the manuals

-Technical knowledge comes third on my piority list because, compared to the low-level neural rewiring that needs to take place in order to have an ear for fine mixing details, learning the technical information about how sound and audio effects actually work is super straightforward.
+Technical knowledge comes third on my priority list because, compared to the low-level neural rewiring that needs to take place in order to have an ear for fine mixing details, learning the technical information about how sound and audio effects actually work is super straightforward.
 It's just "textbook